Published on August 7th, 2014 | by Ruben6

 It is a common misconception that sherry bodegas produce their wine entirely, from the grape to the bottled product.
-Some of the larger ones do, but for the majority this is not the case – historically three major types of companies have been involved: vineyards (nowadays mostly large cooperatives), maturation bodegas (which turn young wine into mature wine) and bottlers / shippers (the ones who put their name on the label).
+At least not all the time.
+Sof the larger ones do, but for the majority this is not the case – historically three major types of companies have been involved (see my article about the types of sherry bodegas): production bodegas (nowadays this also includes some of the large vineyard cooperatives), maturation bodegas (which turn young wine into mature wine and sell it in bulk) and bottlers / shippers (the ones who put their name on the label and are able to export wines).

-During the last few decades, the larger bodegas (the names we all know) have usually been maturation bodegas and shipping bodegas at the same time, but the category of bodegas that focus exclusively on maturation still exists: the almacenistas.
+In the last few decades, the larger bodegas (the names we all know) have usually been maturation bodegas and shipping bodegas at the same time, but the interesting category of bodegas that focus exclusively on maturation still exists: the almacenistas.

 Strictly translated, the Spanish word almacenista means warehousekeeper or wholesaler.
 Almacenistas are usually small family businesses: they buy young base wines (or produce these wines themselves) and mature them in soleras for several years.
 Once (semi-)mature, they are sold on to larger houses where they are blended into commercialized products or incorporated into other, larger soleras for further maturation.
 The whole process is quite anonymous and the consumer rarely knows that an almacenista was involved in the production of a certain wine.